cecton/blog/content/posts/rust-and-riscv.md

 2. By copying the hex file.

-    You first need to build the program:
+    First, you need to build the program:

     ```text
     cargo build --example leds_blink